eclipse/kapua/docs/developer-guide/en/sso.md

 ### Installing the Keycloak Server (Docker image)

-In order to deploy automatically the Keycloak image, is sufficient to use the `sso-docker-deploy.sh`script inside the `sso` subdirectory of the docker deployment scripts.
+In order to deploy automatically the Keycloak image, is sufficient to add the `--sso` option to the `docker-deploy.sh` script inside the directory of the docker deployment scripts.
 In such a way the environment is ready to be used without the need for further configuration.

 However, if you want to use a stand alone Keycloak image, please follow the instruction below in order to configure it.